scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

    |pca_3d_axis| |pca_3d_aligned|

-The point cloud spanned by the observations above is very flat in one
-direction: one of the 3 univariate features can almost be exactly computed using the 2 other.
+The cloud of points spanned by the observations above is very flat in one direction, so that one feature can almost be exactly computed using the 2 other.
 PCA finds the directions in which the data is not *flat*

 When used to *transform* data, PCA can reduce the dimensionality of the data by projecting on a principal subspace.